 Where can I watch the inflation of the Macy’s parade balloons?

-The ginormous balloons are inflated around the American Museum of Natural History (77th and 81st Streets, between Central Park West and Columbus Avenue) starting Wednesday, November 21 from 1 to 8pm.
-The best public viewing area is at 77th Street and Columbus Avenue.
+The ginormous balloons are inflated around the American Museum of Natural History (77th and 81st Streets, between Central Park West and Columbus Avenue) starting Wednesday, November 24 from noon to 6pm.
+Enter at West 72nd and Columbus Avenue.